ALF Program Goals

 The annual Fellows program consists of three elements:

 Graduates of the American Leadership Forum are called Senior Fellows, and use the skills and connections gained from their ALF experience to further impact their state and community.
 Senior Fellows events expand opportunities to continue to connect and work together on community issues, and include statewide forums, regional lunches, workshops, dinner events, and other activities.
 The resulting expanding network is a vital resource for both the various communities served by the American Leadership Forum of Oregon and for the Senior Fellows themselves.

-There are currently almost 700 Senior Fellows who have graduated from the Oregon chapter.
+There are currently approximately 700 Senior Fellows who have graduated from the Oregon chapter.